jramkiss/jramkiss.github.io/_posts/2020-04-11-covid-changepoint-analysis.md

 ![](/assets/canada-march27-posterior-plots.png)
 &nbsp;

 The posteriors for $w_1$ and $w_2$ have significant overlap, indicating that the growth rate of the virus hasn't change significantly.
-The posterior of $\tau$ is also closer to uniformly distributed.
+Posteriors for $b_1$ and $b_2$ are also overlapping.
 These are good signs, as it shows that the model is trying to estimate an appropriate $\tau$ but cannot because it doesn't exist.

 Even though an appropriate $\tau$ doesn't exist, the model priors are flexible enough to allow us to still describe the data well.